 Interview with Jenny Goodwin, founder of Inswift Sàrl | by Darie Nani

-Jenny Goodwin left Manchester (UK) fifteen years ago and in 2009, she founded an insurance brokerage for expats.
+Jenny Goodwin left Manchester (UK) fifteen years ago.
+In 2009, she founded an insurance brokerage for expats.
 Inswift Sàrl is a young brokerage business on the Swiss Riviera, working with different insurance companies to best tailor the needs of the English-speaking community throughout Switzerland.
-More often than not, she is asked if she is somebody’s wife, or secretary, so here is the story of the only woman to own her own firm in a male dominated industry.
+More often than not, she is asked if she is somebody’s wife, or secretary.
+Here is the story of the only woman to own her own firm in a male dominated industry.

-When you meet Jenny it is easy to see why so many expats come to her.
+When you meet Jenny, it is easy to see why so many expats come to her.
 She is kind, informative and straight talking, a trait many expats find pleasing, especially when they need no nonsense advice on something as important as health insurance.
-Jenny takes pride in her work and she is determined to make sure anyone who walks through her door walks out with the best coverage possible as well as being completely informed on the subject.
+Jenny takes pride in her work and she is determined to make sure anyone who walks through her door walks out with the best coverage possible, as well as being completely informed on the subject.
 However, for all the great work she does, Jenny still has to fight for recognition amongst her professional peers.
-Living in a country where insurance is still dominated by men in suits, she constantly has to remind them that she is no one’s wife or secretary!
-We met up with Jenny to find out more about her success and how she came to be the go to insurance broker for English speaking expats.
+Living in a country where insurance is still dominated by men in suits, she constantly has to remind them that she is nobody’s wife or secretary.
+We met up with Jenny to find out more about her success, and how she came to be the go-to insurance broker for English speaking expats.

 What led you to the decision to start an insurance brokerage in Switzerland?

-Fifteen years ago I became a resident in Switzerland and like all residents, I had to take a health insurance policy out.
+Fifteen years ago, I became a resident in Switzerland.
+Like all residents, I had to take a health insurance policy out.
 I took the most basic coverage without thinking any further.
 Not long after, I was diagnosed with rheumatoid arthritis which confronted me with my lack of coverage and knowledge of the health insurance system as a whole.
-Despite being a fluent French speaker, I was surprised to learn how much I had missed and at how much I could have done differently.
+Despite being a fluent French speaker, I was surprised to learn how much I had missed, and how much I could have done differently.

 What is the biggest impact you feel you are making?

 Some insurances are compulsory in Switzerland and need to be taken out from the day you register in the country as a resident.
-There is a lot to think about when moving to another country and insurance is only one of them.
-Not only are there all the different insurance companies and options to consider, but also most of the time there is a language barrier to deal with.
+There is a lot to think about when moving to another country, insurance is only one part of it.
+Not only are there all the different insurance companies and options to consider, but also, most of the time, there is a language barrier to deal with.

-The first problem I help people solve is finding the insurance based on their needs that fits their budget and I explain all the options available in a language they understand.
-I also help with any existing policies that are in place by explaining them in detail and finding a more suitable and cost-effective coverage once people have been established here for a while.
-Although more and more companies have more documentation available in English, my clients appreciate having everything explained to them in plain English.
-People’s insurance needs change over time and my company offers a continued support during those changes.
+The first problem I help people solve is finding insurance based on their needs, that fits their budget.
+I explain all the options available in a language they understand.
+I also help with any existing policies that are in place by explaining them in detail, and finding a more suitable and cost-effective coverage once people have been established here for a while.
+Although more and more companies have more documentation available in other languages, my clients appreciate having everything explained to them in plain English.
+People’s insurance needs change over time, and my company offers continued support during those changes.

-Inswift also works with businesses, solving their insurance needs too.
+Inswift also works with businesses, solving their insurance needs.
 Again, depending on the type of business you are looking to start (limited company, independent, etc.) there are compulsory insurances which have to be put in place.